ibmdb/python-ibmdb/README.md

 ### For MacOS M1/M2/ Apple Silicon chip system

-  **MacOS with Silicon Chip** - Supported from next release onwards using v12.x clidriver.
+  **MacOS with Silicon Chip** - Supported from v3.2.4 onwards using v12.x clidriver.
   **MacOS with Intel Chip** - Supported using v11.x clidriver only.
 By default v11.5.9 clidriver will get downloaded.

 ### Linux/Unix: